Additional Installation Information

 Note

-1. Install Cisco ISE manually till setup (using boot option 1 or 2) and create the ZTP configuration image file using the steps described in the above procedure.
+1. Install Cisco ISE manually using boot option 1 or 2, and create the ZTP configuration image file using the steps in this procedure.

-3. Map the ZTP configuration image file to the CD/DVD drive.
+3. Map the ZTP configuration image file to the CD or DVD drive.

-The setup details are picked up from the ZTP configuration file that is mapped to the CD/DVD drive.
+The system uses the setup details from the ZTP configuration file that mapped to the CD or DVD drive.

 Troubleshooting